CamaraLab/GWProt/docs/stress_comparison.rst

 ========================

-.. module:: GWProt.stress_comparison
+.. module:: GWProt.lgd_comparison

-.. autoclass:: GWProt.stress_comparison.LGD_Comparison
+.. autoclass:: GWProt.lgd_comparison.LGD_Comparison

 This module stores the transport plans and local geometric distortion (LGD) values between all pairs of proteins, which can be memory intensive.
 Setting ``RAM = False`` saves these to files, but significantly slows down computations due to file I/O.